-KB GPR Surveys have had success detecting sink holes as shown in this example, in this case large voids and areas of subsidence were present beneath a surface layer of reinforced concrete.
+This GPR survey to detect underground sinkholes in Manchester.
+In this case large voids and areas of subsidence were present beneath a surface layer of reinforced concrete, they were caused by a sinkhole 4m deep.
 We were able to successfully detect and map them in our post processed GPR survey even though they were not clearly visible in the data on site.

 In this example, KB GPR Surveys was asked to survey the floor in a church and detect the location, depth and extents of an underground void which was identified as a disused crypt.

-In these examples, KB GPR performed surveys of retaining walls to detect potential voids caused by washout.
-In one case voids were detected – in the other, the retaining wall was confirmed to be sound
+In these two examples, retaining walls were surveyed to detect potential voids caused by material washout.
+In one case voids were detected – in the other, the retaining wall was confirmed to be sound.

-The results from a GPR survey of underground voids and subsidence will usually take the form of CAD drawings and a report.
-The final output may vary depending on the best way to resent the information.
+The results from a GPR survey of underground voids and subsidence will usually take the form of CAD drawings and/or a report.
+The final output may vary depending on the best way to represent the information.

-If you require a GPR survey to detect underground voids or subsidence, contact KB GPR Surveys for a quotation at email@example.com
+If you require a void detection survey or a survey to detect sink holes and subsidence, please contact KB GPR Surveys for a quotation at email@example.com